SKalt/vue-webpack-brusque/README.md

     - Selenium and chromedriver dependencies automatically handled.
     - Automatically spawns the Selenium server.

+### Why use this fork?
+This excludes all HelloWorld-type material so yu can cut the chit-chat and get right to development.
+You can also copy template components from templates/.templates.

 ### Fork It And Make Your Own

 You can fork this repo to create your own boilerplate, and use it with `vue-cli`: